 Day by day, meal by meal, bite by bite, things began to get better.
 By the summer after second grade, Colin’s appetite had picked up enough that we had not used the g-tube for 6 months and we were able to remove it.
 Dr. Harbison took it out at our visit with her at the MAGIC Convention.
 Colin was thrilled and we were so proud of him!
 I’ll never forget that day and I doubt he will either.

-Now, Colin is 11 and he is in the fifth grade.
+Now, Colin is 12 and he is in the seventh grade.
 He eats a diet of whole, nutritious foods including a wide variety of vegetables.
 He loves smoothies and can even be found scarfing down homemade kale chips (they are delicious!).
 My heart melted one day when I heard him say to his younger and picky-eating brother “You are lucky Mom cooks us such healthy food.”

 It has been a long journey from cheetos to nutritious, but here is my advice to make the most of the ride and keep your sanity along the way: